-Not able to find out the NFC Tag Reader option in iOS 15?
+Not able to find the NFC Tag Reader option in iOS 17?
 No worries, this article will help you to program NFC tags with your iPhone.
-You can read, write, erase or lock NFC Tags with iPhone.
+You can read, write, erase, or lock NFC Tags with an iPhone.

 It’s been more than 10 years since NFC technology was introduced in smartphones.
 In 2010, Samsung NEXUS S was the first device that launched with NFC support.
-Later in 2014, Apple added NFC support in iPhone 6 for contactless payments via Apple Pay.
+Later in 2014, Apple added NFC support to the iPhone 6 for contactless payments via Apple Pay.
 Nowadays, almost all flagship Android smartphones and iPhones come with NFC features.
-But using NFC Tags in iOS 15, still a bit tricky for some users.
+However, using NFC Tags in iOS 17 is still a bit tricky for some users.
 Although, you can easily program NFC Tags with your iPhone.
 Moreover, you can trigger an iOS shortcut with NFC Tag.

 Near Field Communication (NFC) is a technology that allows users to perform secure transactions and exchange digital content.
 Also helpful to connect two electric devices with a touch.
 You might have used NFC before while paying with Google Pay or Apple Pay.
 Even, these days debit/credit cards also come with NFC features.
 So that, you can pay without swiping your card or sharing your card details.
 If your card has a Wi-Fi-like icon, then your card is NFC enabled.
 Basically, NFC transmits data via electromagnetic radio fields.

-In iOS 15, it’s quite easy to program an NFC Tag.
+In iOS 17, it’s quite easy to program an NFC Tag.
 But, if you don’t have an NFC Tag then, you can buy one from Amazon, it’s quite cheap.
 But make sure to check the storage option before buying an NFC Tag.
-To write a single automated task 144 bytes chip is enough.
-Or, if you want to perform multiple automated tasks at once, then you can buy an 888 bytes (NTAG 216) chip.
+To write a single automated task a 144-byte chip is enough.
+Or, if you want to perform multiple automated tasks at once, then you can buy an 888-byte (NTAG 216) chip.

 NFC Tag Reader on iPhone.

 In iOS 14, Apple introduced the NFC Tag Reader feature.
 Which you can add to the Control Centre.
-After adding it to Control Centre, you can open it and scan NFC Tags to read.
-But, in iOS 15, Apple completely removed the NFC Tag Reader option.
-Because now you don’t need to launch NFC Tag Reader if you want to scan an NFC Tag.
+After adding it to the Control Centre, you can open it and scan NFC Tags to read.
+But, in iOS 17, Apple completely removed the NFC Tag Reader option.
+Now you don’t need to launch an NFC Tag Reader if you want to scan an NFC Tag.
 Even, you don’t have to enable the NFC feature manually, likewise Android.
-You just have to hold NFC Tag or NFC Sticker to near iPhone to read.
+You just have to hold the NFC Tag or NFC Sticker near the iPhone to read.

-iOS 15 comes with a passive NFC Reader, which means, you can read the NFC tag in the background.
+iOS 17 comes with a passive NFC Reader, which means, you can read the NFC tag in the background.
 Without doing anything, you just have to hold your phone near to an NFC Tag.
-Though, there are some older iPhone models which still come with NFC Tag Reader.
+However, there are some older iPhone models that still come with an NFC Tag Reader.

 iPhones with NFC tag reader in the Control Centre.
 Go to settings > Control Centre > Add NFC Tag Reader.